-On 6th April 2021, the rules around off-payroll working (IR35) will undergo some important changes.
-These will have a significant impact on recruiters, both at employment agencies or in-house.
-It’s highly recommended that you seek expert advice if you think this is likely to affect you.
+On 6th April 2021, the rules around off-payroll working (IR35) underwent some important changes outlined in our IR35 in the private sector article.
+These changes have had a significant impact on recruiters, both at employment agencies or in-house.
+It’s highly recommended that you seek expert advice if these changes affect you.

 To help explain what all this means, we have a free, downloadable, business guide called ‘What do recruiters need to know about IR35?’.

 What does ‘IR35’ mean?

 IR35 is the name given to the off-payroll working rules set by HMRC.
 The rules are also referred to as ‘disguised employment’ and affect any worker providing services via a Personal Service Company (PSC).
 The rules are designed to ensure that workers pay the correct amount of Income Tax and National Insurance Contributions based on their employment status.

 What is covered in the IR35 guide for recruiters?

 - Who decides if a contract is inside or outside IR35?

 - Private sector rules from April 2021

 - Will end-clients simply stop engaging with PSCs?

 - What to do if there’s any disagreement about a Status Determination Statement (SDS)